-We can then summarize these results with a simple graph of the average reaction time across all our participants in each condition:
+These results can be summarized with a simple graph of the average reaction time across all participants in each condition:

-Figure – Reaction time as a function of conflict condition.
-Participants read through the card with the No Conflict stimuli about 1.2 seconds faster than she read through the card with the Conflict Stimuli.
+Figure 2 – Reaction time as a function of conflict condition.
+Participants read through the card with the No Conflict stimuli about 1.2 seconds faster than they read through the card with the Conflict Stimuli.
+In terms of Donder’s method, this suggests that resolving the conflict between ink color and reading takes about 1.2 seconds per item.

 Applications

 Donder’s Method of Subtraction can be used with reaction time measures in a variety of areas in experimental psychology, not just with Stroop or conflict paradigms.
-Classic examples include visual search, signal detection (i.e. Posner Cueing), and priming paradigms for investigating implicit memory.

 In addition, the Method of Subtraction underpins the basic logic for a wide array of approaches to experimental psychology with dependent variables beyond reaction time.
 These include measures as diverse as how long an infant glares at a stimulus, and the blood-oxygen-level-dependent (BOLD) response measured in the human brain by sophisticated fMRI machines.

-Sample Stroop Stimuli
+In many fMRI experiments, researchers obtain patterns of brain activity from two experimental conditions that are identical, excepting the involvement of a mental process of interest.
+By subtracting one pattern from the other they can isolate brain areas involved in that process.
+Indeed, the Stroop is a classic example.
+Participants have their brains scanned during conflict and no conflict trials.
+Many brain areas are involved in each kind of trial, including visual cortext and regions involved in reading.
+But when the no conflict scans are subtracted from the conflict ones, fairly isolated frontal regions of the brain —especially one called the anterior cingulate cortex— appear to be critically active in only the no conflict trials.
+This makes sense!
+Those frontal regions are often associated with the ability to control one’s own behavior under difficult conditions.